Karan-anchor/Currency-Converter/README.md

 💱 Currency Converter Web App

-A simple and responsive Currency Converter web application built using HTML, CSS, and JavaScript.
+A simple and responsive Currency Converter.
 This project allows users to enter a quantity, select a currency, and view converted values in different currencies.

 🚀 Features